gamepro110/t-db3-2324nj/notes/ES/car-challenge-report.md

 #### how do i control the car while its running?

-while the assignment said that we needed to make our own software-serial, because the nucleo did not have enough pin, i was able to allocate all the pins without needing to use the software-serial i had writen.
+while the assignment said that we needed to make our own software-serial, because the nucleo did not have enough pin, i was able to allocate all the pins without needing to use the software-serial i had written.
 i did use serial to set the individual Kp, Ki, and Kd values while the car was running so i did not have to recompile every time i had to change a value.
 another method to control the car was by adding a MCP (Manual Control Panel), for that i added 2 buttons where each button had a short and a long press action.
 they utilize a combination of interrupts and a messageQueue to decide what action gets executed.